MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 Now that we've picked a scale to render our map at, your labels may not look quite the way you want them.
 Copy the number in th scale box of the *Item Properties* for the map.
 Switch to the main QGIS window and paste that copied number in the scale box at the bottom center of the window.
 Now the scales match and we can see the effect it has on our lables.
 Spend some time adjusting them to a better position.

 Switch back to the layout window and click the *Refresh view* button.
 I might adjust my scale, center, and some of the labels as needed.
-For states that are not fulling visible in the map, I will probably move the labels off the map so they aren't getting cut off.
+For states that are not fully visible in the map, I will probably move the labels off the map so they aren't getting cut off.
 Also, you may need to turn off the option to *Show all labels for this layer (including colliding labels)* for any labels that are misbehaving (some of mine were in different places than I put them in the layout).

 Now we can resize the map to tighten up the border.
 Again, using the resizing handles, adjust the size of the map to fit the data well.
 (I adjusted some label placement yet again as I refined my composition.
 This is normal.
 As you change one aspect, others may need adjustment too.)

-Finally, let's adjust our map canvas to fit our map.
-In the properties for the map, look in the *Position and Size* section to see how high the map is.
+Finally, let's adjust our map canvas to fit our map:

+1. In the properties for the map, look in the *Position and Size* section to see how high the map is.
 Copy that number.
-Click off of the map so it's no longer selected.
-Right click on the white page space and select *Item properties* to open the properties for the page itself.
-Paste the hight number in the *Height* property to match our map element to the page.
+1. Click off of the map so it's no longer selected.
+1. Right click on the white page space and select *Item properties* to open the properties for the page itself.
+1. Paste the hight number in the *Height* property to match our map element to the page.
 Again, you may now decide a label or some other item needs adjustment.

 Finally, do we need any other elements?
-This depends on (1) your story, (2) your audience, and (3) what other maps do you have.
+This depends on (1) your story, (2) your audience, and (3) what other maps you have in the paper you are submitting.
 Is this for a North American audience?
 Then you probably don't need a scale bar or north arrow because the Great Lakes are a fairly recognizable area.
 Is it for an international audience?
 Maybe you need those things.
 Maybe I have another map that shows all of North America or the world and I've already outlined my study area in that.
 Then I don't need to add extra context.

 If I was going to put a scale bar and north arrow, I would put them on Iowa and Illinois and I would make them the same gray as the state lines or maybe the same color as the lakes and they would be reasonably small.
 Complex compass roses are wonderful for large maps, but they are not a good choice when your space is limited.

 Sometimes I will put a box behind the scale and north arrow filled with the background color (white in this case) to avoid conflicts with the data around them.
 We can cut off a part of the Iowa/Illinois state line to make the label more clear and not hurt the way the map communicates the data.